subodhk01/a2oj/README.md

 Easily track your ladder progress -> https://a2oj.herokuapp.com/

-Since our all time favourite A20J ladders became static, my laziness to solve problems systematically took over me.
+Since our all time favourite A2OJ ladders became static, my laziness to solve problems systematically took over me.
 Recently when I sat again to start solving problems the static ladder frustrated me a lot.
-I missed A2OJ a lot :-( and probably many of you guys also miss the dynamic A2OJ.
-Hence this, to help and motivate myself but eventually thought why not to share the fun. https://codeforces.com/blog/entry/75669</br>
+I missed A2OJ so much :-( and thought probably many of you guys also miss the dynamic A2OJ.
+So I made this to motivate myself and eventually thought why not share the fun. https://codeforces.com/blog/entry/75669</br>